AlexiaAshford/pineapple-backups/README.md

 ## **Features**

-- The script implements download functions for SFACG [`Android`/`WeChat`] API and hbooker Android API.
+- The script implements download functions for  hbooker Android API.
 - You can log in to your account and save your cookies in a `config.json` file.
 - Input the book ID or URL to download the book to a local directory.
 - Input the URL to download the book text from the URL.
-- Supports downloading EPUB files from SFACG and hbooker.
+- Supports downloading EPUB files from  hbooker.
 - Search for books by keyword and download the search results.
 - [ Warning ] The new version of book cache is incompatible with older versions of book cache.